konradmh3/konradmh3/README.md

 elsewhere.
 However, throughout my progressions, I begun to meet people in my classes who had obtained this passion for computer science and I began to take interest in them.
 Some who already have full career jobs and others who have been creating applications and websites just for fun since fourteen.
 Dissecting computer science showed my options are vast.
 However, quickly, the intricacies of game development began to lure my eye and after starting my first game through introducing myself to unity, the fire began.
-This new passion introduced me to not only creating an environment completely out of my own imagination using code, but also by introducing myself to animation, level design, and different types of UIs.
+This new passion introduced me to not only creating an environment completely out of my own imagination using code, but also by introducing myself to animation, level design, and working with different types of UIs.

 ## Current Projects